Terms of Service

 If you agree to our terms, and wish to proceed with the instruction, we will ask that you sign and agree to the terms and conditions herein.
 By signing the instruction form, you agree to be bound by these Terms of Service.

-- If you are dissatisfied about the service you have received, please contact the complaints handler, Gurjit Sanghera at email@example.com.
+- If you are dissatisfied about the service you have received, please contact the complaints handler, Gurjit Sanghera by email.
 If we cannot resolve the matter, you may then complain to the Notaries Society of which we are members.
 The Notaries Society have a Complaints Procedure which is approved by the Faculty Office.
 The Faculty Office will refer the complaint to be considered by one, or several, independent notaries.
 This procedure is free to use and is designed to provide a quick resolution.

 - Complaints to the Notaries Society should be addressed to Christopher Vaughan, Secretary of The Notaries Society, Old Church Chambers, 23 Sandhill Road, St James, Northampton, NN5 5LH or email email@example.com.

 - Complaints to The Faculty Office should be addressed to The Registrar, The Faculty Office, 1 The Sanctuary, Westminster, London, SW1P 3JT or telephone 020 7222 5381 or by email faculty.office@1Thesanctuary.com.

 - Complaints to the Legal Ombudsman should be addressed to Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ or telephone 0300 555 0333 or by email firstname.lastname@example.org.